Azure/ALZ-Bicep/infra-as-code/bicep/modules/management-groups/README.md

 # Module:  Management Groups

-Management Groups module defines defines the management group structure that will be deployed in a customer's environment.
+Management Groups module defines the management group structure that will be deployed in a customer's environment.
 It will deploy:

   1. Platform management group with child management groups:
       * management